rrweb-io/rrweb/README.md

 1. Fork this repository.
 2. Run `yarn install` in the root to install required dependencies for all sub-packages (note: `npm install` is _not_ recommended).
-3. Run `yarn build:all` to build all packages and get a stable base, then `yarn dev` in the root to get auto-building for all the sub-packages whenever you modify anything.
+3. Run `yarn dev` in the root to get auto-building for all the sub-packages whenever you modify anything.
 4. Navigate to one of the sub-packages (in the `packages` folder) where you'd like to make a change.
 5. Patch the code and run `yarn test` to run the tests, make sure they pass before you commit anything.
 Add test cases in order to avoid future regression.
 6. If tests are failing, but the change in output is desirable, run `yarn test:update` and carefully commit the changes in test output.